 Lady Lumley’s is equally ambitious for our students to experience an enriched learning journey with a diverse offer of experiences.
-From trips abroad to Bordeaux, Saint Émillion and Dune de Pyla in France and Weiz in Austria our students also visit Belgium and France in Year 10 for the GCSE Battlefields Experience and Krakow and Auschwitz in Year 11, 12 and 13 for Religious Education.
-There are numerous theatre and music trips and visits taking in everything from Opera to Pantomime.
+From trips abroad to Bordeaux, Saint Émillion, and Dune de Pyla in France and Weiz in Austria.
+Our students also visit Belgium and France in Year 10 for the GCSE Battlefields Experience, as well as Krakow and Auschwitz in Year 11, 12 and 13 for Religious Education.
+There are numerous theatre and music trips and visits taking in everything from opera to pantomime.